TX-2/Sketchpad/README.md

 of the program listing supplied by Professor Ivan Sutherland.

 This transcription, and the conventions it uses, was created by Jurij Smakov.
-The conventions are described in [doc/format.md](Listing Format).
+The conventions are described in [Listing Format](doc/format.md).

 ## Current Status